nicholas-leonard/torch-doc/getting-started.md

 Once installed you can run torch with the command "th" from you prompt!

-The easiest way to learn and experiment with Torch is by starting an interactive session (also known as a torch read-eval-print loop or [TREPL]):
+The easiest way to learn and experiment with Torch is by starting an interactive session (also known as the torch read-eval-print loop or [TREPL](https://github.com/torch/trepl/blob/master/README.md)):

 ```bash
 $ th